JAlazer/GenerateCode/track1/DocumentationTrack1.md

 ## Diving into the Code

+### Building the Model: **DetailedAlien**

 I have already set up all my routes, so now I want to ensure that I have the *object-oriented model* built out for the **DetailedAlien**!
+So, I'll start by creating the class with the constructor and the appropriate fields to accept.

+One of the pains of coding in javascript is having to manually type checking each given field to ensure everything is as it should be for the **DetailAlien** class.
+Two helper methods: *isValidBase* and *isValidURL* were created to check the validity of the **BaseAlien** object and *profileURL*.

+### Back to Server Side logic

+Okay, so I will be starting with the POST request, which will be accepting an array of objects, where each object contains: an *array of aliens*, a *challengeID*, and *hp*.
+This means that the */api/aliens* endpoint has to be updated to accept a unique *id* parameter to distinguish each object within the array.
+So now, from the API specs, I noticed that there were given endpoints for the */api/aliens* endpooint, where */api/v1/challenge/backend/:id/aliens/submit* is that POST request, meanwhile */api/v1/challenge/backend/:id/aliens* is given for the GET request, and there was no DELETE endpoint specified, so I will be using the same endpoint as the GET to handle a DELETE request.

+> Scratch all of this above, I got ahead of myself, it turns out these endpoints are for track 2!
+So I will simply be using an endpoint of */api/aliens* for all HTTP requests.

+### Getting into POSTing

+Now, as part of the middleware, there must also be an array which stores the entry of the POST request